Another Timbre TimHarrisonbre

 at101 Dante Boon - ‘clarinet (and piano)’

-Jürg Frey plays three clarinet pieces by Dante Boon, who accompanies Jürg on piano on two of the pieces.
+Jürg Frey plays three clarinet works by Dante Boon, who accompanies Jürg on piano on two of the pieces.
 Wonderful delicate music from the Amsterdam-based Wandelweiser composer.

 at102 Giuliano d’Angiolini - ‘Cantilena’

 Six excellent chamber works by the Paris-based composer Giuliano d’Angiolini.
-An early review in The Guardian describes it as “sublime, poised music, full of open spaces”.
+An review in The Guardian described it as “sublime, poised music, full of open spaces”.

 at103 d’incise - ‘Appalachian Anatolia’

-A 40-minute work for solo modified guitar by the young Swiss composer d’incise, exquisitely played by Chilean guitarist Cristian Alvear, whose double CD of the guitar music of Jürg Frey has been one of the highlights of the label’s recent output.
-Beautiful and hypnotic music.
+A beautiful 40-minute work for solo modified guitar by the young Swiss composer d’incise, exquisitely played by Chilean guitarist Cristian Alvear, whose double CD of the guitar music of Jürg Frey has been one of the highlights of the label’s recent output.

 We offer downloads of all our CDs as either lossless flac, or mp3-320 files.
 If you want downloads, please email info(at)anothertimbre.com and we will send you the music.